databrary/design/ridir-16/narrative.md

 The team will send out surveys to Databrary users once a year to solicit feedback about system operations, focusing on new features, and asking users the extent to which the new features change their willingness to share data, the ease of doing so, and the attractiveness of reusing others' data.
 With the cooperation of our technical advisory team members, we will explore the possibility of surveying the community of video coding tool users to ask similar questions.
 The results of those surveys will be summarized in the annual NSF report and discussed at the annual Databrary advisory board meetings.
-Finally, project staff will ask for an independent evaluation of our user interfaces from a group of UI/UX experts at the NYU Libraries who conduct these evaluations for others on a regular basis.

 #### Future Directions and Sustainability